Rick-Phoenix/sketch/README.md

 ## Aggregator Presets

 Some presets can aggregate or use other presets.
-For example, a git `repo` preset can contain multiple templating presets (which will be generated in the root of the new repo), and also select a specific `gitignore` or `pre-commit` preset.
+For example, a git `repo` preset can contain multiple templating presets (which will be generated in the root of the new repo), select a specific `gitignore` or `pre-commit` preset, along with some templates to render and execute as commands in the form of pre or post `hooks`.

 # Enhanced Templating Toolset